Font Size

 Prefectures other than Fukushima Prefecture which are in urgent need to secure Temporary Storage Sites for designated waste (Miyagi Prefecture, Tochigi Prefecture, Chiba Prefecture, Ibaraki Prefecture and Gunma Prefecture) are taking measures in accordance with the circumstances of respective prefectures, based on discussions at municipal mayors' conferences, while ascertaining the current status through the measurement of radioactivity concentrations.

 In November 2018, the national government presented a provisional policy for volume reduction and centralized collection of designated waste by the unit of municipality, targeting Tochigi Prefecture and municipalities storing designated agricultural and forestry waste, with the aim of easing burdens of farm households that have been storing designated waste by themselves, while maintaining the basic policy to ultimately develop long-term management facilities.
 Agreement was reached on the provisional policy.
 Additionally, it was confirmed that the national government will compile its approach for the selection of provisional storage sites and make efforts to select relevant sites as promptly as possible in collaboration with Tochigi Prefecture and relevant municipalities.
-In June 2021, the Ministry of the Environment asked Nasushiobara City to cooperate in provisional centralized collection of designated waste having been stored by individual farm households.
-In October 2021, the work to transport designated waste from farm households to the provisional storage site was commenced in the city.
+In June 2021, the MOE asked Nasushiobara City to cooperate in the provisional centralized collection of designated agricultural waste having been stored by individual farm households and disposal of waste with radioactivity concentrations not exceeding 8,000 Bq/kg after removal of their designation as designated waste.
+From October 2021 to March 2023, the MOE conducted transportation of designated waste from farm households to the provisional storage site in the city.
+Out of the transported designated waste, designated agricultural waste whose radioactive concentrations have decreased to 8,000 Bq/kg or lower was incinerated with other general waste after going through procedures for designation removal.
+In Nikko City, transportation of designated waste to the provisional storage site was completed, and Nasu Town and Ohtawara City respectively decided on a provisional storage site.
 In this manner, efforts are being made by relevant municipalities.

 Ibaraki and Gunma Prefectures determined the policies to continue on-site storage and promote staged disposal respectively in February 2016 and December 2016.
 Based on the determined policies, both prefectures will repair or reinforce storage sites as necessary and will dispose of designated waste whose radioactivity concentrations have reduced to 8,000 Bq/kg or lower at existing disposal facilities in a staged manner.